mahmoud/sedimental/entries/product_hunt_is_dead.md

 ## The Zombie Grift

-ProductHunt has a weird quirk where it resets every day at midnight Pacific time.
+Product Hunt has a weird quirk where it resets every day at midnight Pacific time.
-Unlike Hacker News, Reddit, etc., due to this fixed daily scheduling idiosyncrasy, a platform originating in Silicon Valley is unlikely to have its front page content by anyone in the American hemisphere.
+Unlike Hacker News, Reddit, etc., due to this fixed daily scheduling idiosyncrasy, a platform originating in Silicon Valley is unlikely to have its front page content meaningfully decided by anyone in the American hemisphere.

 Much like with Hacker News, the first few hours of a post determine its impact.
 Instead, Europe, APAC, and in particular India have an outsized influence.